A newly discovered antioxidant promises to improve quality of life in the second half of the human lifespan.

-The good news is that a consistently excellent diet and an intelligent habitual exercise regimen go a long way in helping to counteract aging.
+The good news is that an anti-inflammatory diet – consistently consumed – and an intelligent exercise regimen – done habitually – go a long way in helping to counteract aging.

 There is a strategic sequence to self-care.

-If you want to lengthen your healthspan – that is, the number of years within your lifespan in which you enjoy robust, vibrant health – then go take care of your daily diet and exercise first.
+If you want to lengthen your healthspan – that is, the number of years within your lifespan in which you enjoy robust, vibrant health – then go take care of your daily diet, sleep patterns, and exercise first.

-Once you’re bringing your A-game to your daily diet and exercise habits, then you might choose to take your longevity strategy still further.
+Once you’re bringing your A-game to your daily diet, sleep, and exercise habits, then you might choose to take your longevity strategy still further.

 …if you want to go deeper than making just a few changes and you want to dive into a more advanced age-reversing program, [then create] a plan to counterattack the eighteen most common things that age us” – Suzanne Somers